Accreditation and Outcomes

 The curriculum prepares the graduate to:

-- be an autonomous Doctor of Physical Therapy who practices in a safe, ethical, and legal manner.
+- Be an autonomous Doctor of Physical Therapy who uses contemporary and best practices in a safe, ethical, culturally competent and legal manner.

-- be a critical consumer of the literature and producer of new information.
+- Be a critical consumer of the literature as an evidenced-based practitioner.

-- become an active contributor and leader in the health care system and community through education, consultation, and collaboration.
+- Become an active contributor and leader as a physical therapist in the health care system and community through education, consultation, and collaboration.